• Skip to primary navigation

 Paralinguistic features such as rhythm, tone, body language, pauses etc.Includes healthy sound of voice, volume, pitch, proper usage of fillers, enunciation, control of breath, and overall projection.

-Composure “Poker face” throughout.
-Interpreter is able to maintain a professional demeanor in appearance, vocal quality, eyes, and body language even if the interpretation and/or environment becomes distressing.
-If any help is needed, the interpreter asks for it calmly.
-Interpreter maintains professional demeanor throughout the interpretation.
-If any help is needed the interpreter asks for it calmly.
 The interpreter is able to maintain professional demeanor through voice or appearance, but not consistently and/or not both.
 Voice may sound appropriate while face looks distressed.
 During SL message intake the interpreter my let “sighs” go, or extremities may shake.
 Any help is asked for with obvious nervousness.
-Interpreter is not able to maintain a professional demeanor.
-The face, voice, eyes, body, and style of asking for help all betray nervousness and/or the interpreter’s feelings about the content/participants.
-Interpreter breaks-down and panics.